4 Mechanical Properties of Materials

 Click to expand

-In addition to considering normal stresses and strains, an understanding of the relationship between shear stresses and shear strains is also needed.
+In addition to considering normal stresses and strains, engineers require an understanding of the relationship between shear stresses and shear strains.
 Like the tensile test for normal stress and strain, a shear test can be performed to produce a diagram of shear stress against shear strain.
-The slope of a shear stress versus shear strain diagram is referred to as the shear modulus or modulus of rigidity, and will be designated by G. The corresponding slope of a shear stress versus shear strain plot is referred to as the shear modulus or modulus of rigidity, as shown in Figure 4.7 (B).
+The slope of a shear stress versus shear strain diagram is referred to as the shear modulus or modulus of rigidity and is designated by G. The corresponding slope of a shear stress versus shear strain plot is referred to as the shear modulus or modulus of rigidity, as shown in Figure 4.7 (B).

 where